astrosica/MedInsure_claims_analysis/README.md

-# MedInsure_claims_analysis
+# MedInsure Claims Analysis
-Analysis of marketing, claims, and signup metrics for the healthcare insurance company, MedInsure.
+Analysis of marketing, claims, and signup metrics for the medical insurance company, MedInsure.